MadCoderme/placeWeekly/README.md

 # Contribution

 If you want to contribute to this project, please open a PR first.
 You can join r/placeWeekly to discuss and stay tuned about this project.

+# Conclusion
+Please note that the project requires some clean up, if you want to use it now, you need to fix that yourself.

 Thanks!

+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="abrarFairuj" data-color="#FFDD00" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>